Atlantic Sturgeon Kayak Tour

 Come enjoy a totally unique experience!

 The presence of the species in the James River is a remarkable feat.
 In the early 1900’s, the James experienced a great amount of pollution due to industrialization and the associated population growth.
 This, along with the massive fishing market dating back to the 1600’s, reduced the Sturgeon population to the point of being recognized on the endangered species list in 2012.
 The ever-growing population of sturgeon in the James can be attributed to the Clean Water Act of 1972, the 1974 ban on sturgeon fishing, and extended efforts from many organizations to help reduce pollution in our waterways.
+Efforts to restore the historic populations and document existing populations have been ongoing for the last decade or so with local, state, and national agencies working together.

 Information about the Atlantic Sturgeon was gained with permission from the James River Association.